sd2001/Mask-Detection/README.md

 Since only about 1.5k images are given, try using augmentation for better results.
 The file webcam is where you load the pretrained model(mask_trained.h5).Its the file that acceses your webcam.
 Be sure to set the value of VideoCapture to 1 or 0 as per your camera.
+I used my phone camera, hence I set it to 1.For webcam it
 ## Happy HACKING